-Understand the impact of attrition by correlating data from different sources.
-For example, by tying in your exit interview data with 360 performance data or employee engagement data you can start to identify regrettable nad non-regrettable attrition.
+- Understand the impact of attrition by correlating data from different sources.
+For example, by tying in your exit interview data with 360 performance data or employee engagement data you can start to identify regrettable and non-regrettable attrition.

 Increasing Response Rates in Your Exit Surveys

-Typically, only about a third of employees leaving an organization complete an exit interview.
-Given the importance of the information, it’s in every organization’s best interest to improve response rates.
+Typically, only about a third of employees leaving an organisation complete an exit interview.
+Given the importance of the information, it’s in every organisations best interest to improve response rates.

 The most basic suggestion is to make sure that exit interviews are a priority and to encourage managers and exiting employees to complete them.
 There are also a few rules of thumb to increase response rates:

-Conduct the exit interview after they decide to leave but just before leaving the organization.
-Employees are less likely to respond to the survey once they have left the organization.
+- Conduct the exit interview after they decide to leave but just before leaving the organisation.
+Employees are less likely to respond to the survey once they have left the organisation.